-For information regarding replacement of a battery, see "Battery replacement" in the "8.
-Maintenance and do-it-yourself" section.
+For information regarding replacement of a battery, see "Key battery replacement" (P.8-23).

 As many as 4 Intelligent Keys can be registered and used with one vehicle.
 For information about the purchase and use of additional Intelligent Keys, contact a NISSAN dealer.